Micaela Raine Micaela Raine

 Shadows & Light

-Parenting, and really all of life, invites us to meet ourselves again and again.
+Life holds up a mirror and asks us to look a little closer, to notice what’s being stirred, and to tend to it with compassion.
 Sometimes that reflection comes through our children, sometimes through our partners, and sometimes—unexpectedly—through a mischievous cat.
-Life holds up a mirror and asks us to look a little closer, to notice what’s being stirred, and to tend to it with compassion.

 Read More